-Research studies have identified a part of wheat protein called gliaden in particular, and found that it seriously effects gut permeability.
-Ingestion of wheat gliaden causes a rise in a substance called zonulin, which disrupts the tight junctions between the cells lining then intestinal wall.
-Damaging the integrity of the gut allows all sorts of dietary proteins to gain access to the blood stream.
-The immune system sees the leaked proteins as invaders, and launches an attack which damages the gut lining, among other things.
+Research studies have identified a part of a wheat protein called gliadin in particular and found that it seriously affects gut permeability.
+Ingestion of wheat gliadin causes a rise in a substance called zonulin, which disrupts the tight junctions between the cells lining the intestinal wall.
+Damaging the integrity of the gut allows all sorts of dietary proteins to gain access to the bloodstream.
+The immune system sees the leaked proteins as invaders and launches an attack that damages the gut lining, among other things.

 Some researchers have speculated that diabetes, arthritis and gastric diseases such as Crohn’s disease are all autoimmune diseases, meaning they are caused by autoimmune reactions to a “leaky gut”.